 OR

-The highly restrictive approach adopted by the new legislation has aspects that are in conflict with the Italian Constitution and with European law.
-For these reasons, many lawyers and legal scholars believe that it is possible to proceed through the court even for those who do not meet the requirements of Article 3-bis, by raising issues of constitutional legitimacy based on the following arguments:
+As highlighted above, the highly restrictive approach adopted by the new legislation raises certain issues that could potentially conflict with European Union law.
+For this reason, many lawyers and legal scholars believe that it may be possible to pursue a claim through the Italian courts even for individuals who do not meet the requirements of Article 3-bis but would have qualified under the previous legislation, in anticipation of a potentially favorable ruling by the Court of Justice of the European Union.

 The Application Process